-In exchange for the benefits provided under the Settlement Agreement, the Releasors will release all claims and dismiss with prejudice all actions and claims against, and covenant not to sue, the Released Parties in this litigation and all Related Lawsuits in this Court and other courts, in accordance with the terms of Article XVIII set forth in the Settlement Agreement.
+In exchange for the benefits provided under the Settlement Agreement, Settlement Class Members and their related parties (the "Releasors") will release all claims and dismiss with prejudice all actions and claims against, and covenant not to sue, the NFL Parties and others (the

+"Released Parties") in this litigation and all Related Lawsuits in this Court and other courts, in accordance with the terms of Article XVIII set forth in the Settlement Agreement.

-In response to the Court's Memorandum Opinion at page 10, footnote 6, Section 18.5 of the prior Settlement Agreement has been removed.
-Under the current Settlement Agreement Class Members that receive Monetary Awards will not be required to dismiss pending suits and/or forebear from bringing litigation relating to cognitive injuries against the National Collegiate Athletic Association and any other collegiate, amateur, or youth football organizations and entities.
+Class Members that receive Monetary Awards also will be required to dismiss pending suits and/or forebear from bringing litigation relating to cognitive injuries against the National Collegiate Athletic Association and any other collegiate, amateur, or youth football organizations and entities, in accordance with Section 18.5 of the Settlement Agreement, since they will have been compensated for their cognitive injuries in this Settlement.

 As a condition to approval of the Settlement, the Settling Parties also intend to move the Court for a bar order and judgment reduction provision, as part of the Final Order and Judgment.

 See Exhibit 4 to the Settlement Agreement.
 The bar order will bar other parties from seeking indemnification or contribution from the Released Parties for claims relating to this litigation.